MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepEnableBitLocker.md

 ### -TpmAndPin

-Use this parameter to configure key management for the OS drive to use a TPM and a personal identification number (PIN).
+Add this parameter to configure key management for the OS drive to use a TPM and a personal identification number (PIN).
 When you specify this option, BitLocker locks the normal boot process until the user provides the PIN.
-If you use this parameter, use **-Pin** to specify the PIN value.
-You can't combine this parameter with **-TpmAndUsb**, **-TpmOnly**, or **-UsbOnly**.
+If you use this parameter, use **Pin** to specify the PIN value.
+You can't combine this parameter with **TpmAndUsb**, **TpmOnly**, or **UsbOnly**.

 ```yaml
 Type: SwitchParameter